humphd/desktop/README.md

 GitHub app.
 It is written in [TypeScript](http://www.typescriptlang.org) and uses [React](https://facebook.github.io/react/).

-Over the past few terms, I've had open source students fix bugs in GitHub Desktop, and each time been impressed with how the maintainers treat these new contributors.
-I was also impressed with a recent [interview with William Shepherd](https://github.blog/2019-02-15-maintainer-spotlight-william-shepherd/), one of the GitHub Desktop maintainers:
+Over the past few semesters I've had a number of my open source students fix bugs in GitHub Desktop, and each time been impressed with how the maintainers have treated these new contributors.
+I was also encouraged by a [recent interview](https://github.blog/2019-02-15-maintainer-spotlight-william-shepherd/) with one of the GitHub Desktop maintainers, [William Shepherd](https://github.com/iAmWillShepherd):

 > "My team is always open to receiving contributions.
 We are looking for kind people who are empathetic and have a collaborative mindset.
 We are open to all types of contributions, but we are very interested in getting more people from non-technical backgrounds involved.
-A few of the things that we’d love help with are"
+A few of the things that we’d love help with are:"
 >
 >- Improvements to project documentation
 >- Making the application more accessible